You are here > Home > Things to Do > Attractions > Falklands Life

 The essence of the Falklands experience is perhaps that feeling of simply getting away from it all.
 Life feels almost “in the raw” in many remote locations and an adventure in itself.

-The adventure begins by travelling in a twin-propeller Islander aircraft to land on a grass airstrip.
+For long-stay visitors, the adventure begins by travelling in a twin-propeller Islander aircraft to land on a grass airstrip.
 Here you board a 4x4 vehicle to be transported to your accommodation.
 Everything is taken care of by your hosts, who will be on-hand throughout your stay.

 Accommodation outside Stanley is farm-based and provides an understanding of how day to day activities are driven by the farming calendar.